Pets & Animals

 If you keep more than two dogs on your property you will need to have a License to keep several dogs.

-To apply for a kennel licence, you will need to complete the Application for Kennel Licence paperwork and submit it to the Council’s General Manager.
+To apply for a kennel licence, you will need to complete the Kennel Licence Application paperwork and submit it to the Council’s General Manager.

 You are then required to provide payment for Kennel License fees.